 It’s just not going to happen.

-While a client might lose weight at a fast rate with these diets, it’s mostly water weight, to begin with.
+While a client might lose weight fast with these diets, it’s mostly water weight to begin with.

-That’s because, with most of them, you end up starving your body.
+That’s because you end up starving your body with most of them.

 And that truth is simple.